 Transport for Greater Manchester is looking to massively expand the number of charge points across the region and have applied for DEFRA funding to do so.
 This includes updating historic charge points and adding more rapid-charge points.
 They are also looking at introducing a simple booking/reservation system for charge point usage.
 Although initially charge points won’t be exclusive to taxi drivers, the plan includes dedicated installations at private sites, such as taxi ranks.
 Preferential rates and tariffs for specific user groups, such as taxis, are also being proposed.

-We expect a large portion of the installations to take place in September 2018, with a rollout of further infrastructure carrying on into 2019.
+We expect more installations to take place in September 2018, with a rollout of further infrastructure carrying on into 2019.

 In addition LEVC is working with local authorities as well as private sector to increase the number of charge points available in Manchester and we expect more installs to be planned in the near future.

 The easiest and cheapest way of charging your TX is at home.
-A full charge can cost as little as £3.20, especially if done so overnight to take advantage of lower tariffs.
+A full charge can cost around £3, especially if done so overnight to take advantage of lower tariffs.
 With a ChargeMaster 7kW wall box installed, and the typical range of the average driver discussed above, you should be able to operate with ease.
-If this type of charging isn’t available to you, there are also approximately 200 charge points within the Greater Manchester area.
+If this type of charging isn’t available to you, there are over 300 charge points within the Greater Manchester area.

 TX comes with Type 2 / CCS (the most common variety of charger).
 Although TX can be charged using a domestic 3-pin socket we prefer drivers use a traditional wall box or charge post for a variety of reasons.
 Not only is the rate of charge much slower (typically 2.5kW), there is the risk of overloading circuits that are not designed for this type of use.